-We offer weekday afternoon classes at both the LRAC and LRRC and, if demand is there, Saturday morning classes at the LRAC.
+We offer weekday afternoon classes at both the LRAC and LRRC and, if demand is there, Sunday afternoon classes at the LRRC.

-For specific classes times and days, please refer to the registration form.
+For specific classes times and days, including holidays, please refer to the registration form.

 The Performance Academy is an invitation only program for juniors.
 Students learn advanced tactical and technical play; coaches expect a high level of mental and physical commitment.
 Performance players practice 4+ hours per week and regularly compete in state and regional tournaments.

 The goal of Tennis Tots is inspiring young children in a fun and nurturing atmosphere and teaching them developmentally sound and age appropriate physical skills (including coordination, balance, agility, reaction, jumping, skipping, throwing, catching, tracking, handling the racquet and hitting).
 Group size is limited to 3 students and parent participation is encouraged.

 Age Guideline: 3 – 4 Class Length: 60 minutes

 From the moment they step on the 36 foot court, kids learn the physical skills necessary to rally the ball and play the game of tennis, including coordination, balance, agility, reaction, jumping, skipping, throwing, catching, tracking, handling the racquet and hitting with biomechanically sound technique.
 Both introductory and more advanced classes are offered.
 Class size is limited to 4 students.